In silico: advancing battery chemistry through supercomputer simulation

-With Northvolt’s recently awarded access to the Vega supercomputer, demonstration of a powerful new approach to lithium-ion battery research & development arrives.
-Enabling an accelerated schedule of experimentation, alongside exciting possibilities to cast a wider net in the search for new chemistries and formulations, the work ahead holds promise for higher performance batteries to drive forward the electric revolution.
+With Northvolt’s access to the Vega supercomputer, demonstration of a powerful new approach to battery research & development arrives.
+In search of new chemistries and formulations, the work ahead holds promise for higher performance batteries to drive forward the electric revolution.

 Located in Maribor, Slovenia, Vega is one of the most powerful computers in Europe.
 The petascale supercomputer is the first to come online within the European High Performance Computing Joint Undertaking, and the allocation of 2.5 million processing hours of the Vega supercomputer to Northvolt represents the first time that access to a EuroHPC system has been granted to private industry.